Best Online Nursing Programs in Central, LA (2026)

 Frequently Asked Questions

-How many accredited nursing programs are near Central, LA?
+How many accredited nursing schools are near Central, LA?

-Our directory lists 5 nursing programs within 100 miles of Central.
-The closest is Delta College of Arts & Technology in Baton Rouge, LA (8.0 miles), and the farthest in our top picks is Southeastern Louisiana University (33.9 miles).
-0 of these programs are offered fully online.
+Our directory has 37 accredited schools offering nursing programs near Central.
+The closest is Delta College of Arts & Technology in Baton Rouge, LA (8.0 miles), and the farthest in our top picks is Delta College Inc (56.9 miles).
+0 of the highlighted schools are flagged as offering distance education.

 What are the highest-paying nursing roles near Central?